-- Animal administrative data Form A and B are stored for 6 years by animal husbandry unit exceeding legal period of 3 years required by animal protection Art 144, and as electronical form in eTV for unlimited time period. - Animal husbandry data PyRAT are stored for unlimited time period by animal husbandry unit exceeding legal period of 3 years required by animal protection Art 143. - •Animal experimental design and follow-up data are stored in NAS for unlimited time period and processed as dataset publication on long time guarantee preservation dataset publication platform Zenodo in case of a confirmatory paper to be published.
+- Animal administrative data Form A and B are stored for 6 years by the animal husbandry unit, exceeding the legal period of 3 years required by animal protection Art 144, and in electronic format in eTV for an unlimited time period - Animal husbandry data in PyRAT are stored for an unlimited time period by the animal husbandry unit and exported in SLIMS, exceeding the legal period of 3 years required by the animal protection Art 143. - Animal experimental design and follow-up data are stored for an unlimited time period and processed as publication datasets on a long-term guaranteed preservation dataset publication platform, Zenodo, in case of publication requirement.